Tudat/tudat/developerGuide/extendingJSON/sharedPointers.rst

     libc++abi.dylib: terminating with uncaught exception of type tudat::json_interface::UndefinedKeyError:
     Undefined key: bodies.Earth.rotationModel.initialOrientation

-  The key :literal:`initialOrientation` stores a defaultable-property, i.e. if not provided the value can be inferred from the keys :literal:`originalFrame`, :literal:`targetFrame` and :literal:`initialTime`.
+  The key :jsonkey:`initialOrientation` stores a defaultable-property, i.e. if not provided the value can be inferred from the keys :literal:`originalFrame`, :literal:`targetFrame` and :literal:`initialTime`.
 Thus, the error should not be generated if the key is not defined.
 One would probably tend to start by looking at the :literal:`from_json` function of :class:`EphemerisSettings` when debugging this issue.
 However, the source of the problem can be in the :class:`keys.cpp`.
 Even if the :literal:`from_json` function is completely correct, the previous error would be printed if, in the :class:`keys.cpp`, we had:

   .. code-block:: cpp

     const std::string Keys::Body::RotationModel::initialOrientation = "initialOrientation";
     const std::string Keys::Body::RotationModel::initialTime = "initialOrientation";

   which can happen easily when copy-pasting.
-Thus, what is actually happening is that, when retrieving the value for :literal:`initialTime` (non-defaultable property), the key :literal:`initialOrientation` is accessed (and not found).
+Thus, what is actually happening is that, when retrieving the value for :literal:`initialTime` (non-defaultable property), the key :jsonkey:`initialOrientation` is accessed (and not found).
 To prevent these issues, a search for any given key inside the :class:`keys.cpp` file should always result in an even number of occurences.
-In this way, we also make sure that the value stored at the key :literal:`rotationRate` does not end up being used for the property :literal:`initialTime` of our :class:`RotationModelSettings`, in which case no error or warning would be generated during conversion to :class:`json` as both as non-defaultable properties and store values of the same type (:class:`double`).
+In this way, we also make sure that the value stored at the key :jsonkey:`rotationRate` does not end up being used for the property :literal:`initialTime` of our :class:`RotationModelSettings`, in which case no error or warning would be generated during conversion to :class:`json` as both as non-defaultable properties and store values of the same type (:class:`double`).

 Writing :literal:`from_json` functions